teivah/cracking/README.md

 }
 ```

-Loop in a recursive method => code smell?
-The loop isn't already managed by the recursion?

 * Don't forget to copy an object in the resulting array (```new ArrayList<>(list)```), the object could be modified by the caller
 * Watch out for **recursive functions and loop**!
 This may be a code smell as the loop should be brought by the recursion itself.